Legends of Kansas

 Legend's Photo Print Shop

 Old West Prints

 Pawnee Rock - Santa Fe Trail Landmark

 Fe Trail, as well as a small town that grew

-up around the rock in present-day Barton County, Kansas.
+up around the rock in present-day Pawnee County, Kansas.
 Located in the

 southwest corner of the county, the bluff, comprised of Dakota Sandstone,

 sits about 100 yards from the old